barrust/pyprobables/README.rst

 **pyprobables** is a python library for probabilistic data structures.
 The goal is to provide the developer with a pure-python implementation of common probabilistic data-structures to use in their work.

-**pyprobables** uses a pure python hashing algorithm.
-To reduce speed and gain raw performance, it is recommended using a different hashing algorithm such as the murmur hash (mmh3) or the pyhash library.
-Each data object makes it easy to pass in a hashing function as desired.
+To get better raw performance, it is recommended supplying a different hashing algorithm (hopefully compiled in C) such as the murmur hash `mmh3 <https://github.com/hajimes/mmh3>`__ or one from the `pyhash <https://github.com/flier/pyfasthash>`__ library.
+Each data object makes it easy to pass in a hashing function.

 Installation
 ------------------